bds-ailab/syn2real/docs/README.md

     export UNET_DIR="None"
     ```

     The script [infer.sh](../src/controlnet_sdxl/infer.sh) transforms a synthetic dataset to the real domain using the given checkpoints and save it.
 Need to modify the checkpoints names for controlnet and unet to be used during the inference.

 2. model_eval: This service encapsulates the evaluation methods by qualitative methods such as CLIP embeddings or quantitative methods by training an independent segmenter on the generated data and testing it on real images to measure the domain shift gap.
 The script [launch.sh](../src/model_eval/launch.sh) trains a DeepLabv3 segmentation model on a given dataset, test it on a real dataset and save the checkpoints and performances details.

-    ```
+    ```env
     # Specify the training dataset (typically generated images dataset)
     export TRAIN_DATA_DIR=
     # Specify the test dataset (typically real world images)